-INEOS to spend hundreds of millions of Euros building a new 300kt Vinyl Acetate Monomer (VAM) plant
+INEOS plans to invest hundreds of millions of Euros in constructing a new 300kt Vinyl Acetate Monomer (VAM) facility.

 “This is an exciting project for INEOS”, says Graham Beesley, CEO of INEOS Oxide.
 “The demand for VAM in Europe continues to grow briskly and the market is uncomfortably reliant on imports from remote locations for sufficient supply.”